-In general, said Justin Garcia, a sex researcher with the Kinsey Institute at Indiana University, there’s been “this historical shift from valuing chastity to valuing sexual agency.”
+In general, says Justin Garcia, a sex researcher with the Kinsey Institute at Indiana University, there’s been “this historical shift from valuing chastity to valuing sexual agency.”
 But just because people value sexual agency doesn’t mean they know why they want what they want.
 According to several recent studies, what a lot of people want is to be dominated.
 A 2008 paper found that 31 to 57 percent of women report fantasies of being overpowered or raped, and of those, between 9 and 17 percent say it’s a “frequent” or “favorite” fantasy.
-A 2009 study of 470 predominantly heterosexual, college-aged men and women found that both sexes preferred fantasies of being dominated by the opposite sex, rather than dominating others themselves.
+A 2009 study of 470 predominantly heterosexual, college-age men and women found that both sexes preferred fantasies of being dominated by the opposite sex, rather than dominating others themselves.
 A 2012 review of sex-research literature found that men and women are both “capable of being physically aroused by hard-core sex scenes,” although “female sexual fantasies exhibit a greater emphasis on context, emotions, and intimacy, while male sexual fantasies are more frequent, visual, specifically sexual, and promiscuous.”

 That last point is especially significant, given that a sexually explicit story about BDSM-ish sex is now making the transition from book to movie.
-In general, men watch porn and women read erotica, said Catherine Salmon, an evolutionary psychologist at the University of Redlands who studies pornography.
-“Erotica is about the characters and their relationship,” she said. “[Pornography] is about seeing the so-called pink bits.
+In general, men watch porn and women read erotica, says Catherine Salmon, an evolutionary psychologist at the University of Redlands who studies pornography.
+“Erotica is about the characters and their relationship,” she says. “[Pornography] is about seeing the so-called pink bits.
 In romance you don’t show that stuff.
 They can do that stuff—but you’re not going to have what I call the ‘ball cam’—somebody lying underneath them, watching him thrusting.”

 These kinds of images are much more familiar now—for both women and men.
-“Mainstream culture has come to look more and more like pornography,” said Adler, the NYU law professor.
+“Mainstream culture has come to look more and more like pornography,” says Adler, the NYU law professor.
 “It’s not just that with the click of a button you can see the most hardcore, extreme sex imaginable.
 It’s also what you see every day: It’s the way people on TV look like porn stars.
 It’s the way women go to work in shoes that 20 years ago would have been considered like what porn stars would wear.”

 Feminists have long been divided on the question of whether this is good for women.
-In the 1980s, sex-positive feminists defended pornography as form of free sexual expression, while others, like Andrea Dworkin and Catharine MacKinnon, argued that pornography inevitably represents and propagates violence against women—largely because it dehumanizes them.
+In the 1980s, sex-positive feminists defended pornography as a form of free sexual expression, while others, like Andrea Dworkin and Catharine MacKinnon, argued that pornography inevitably represents and propagates violence against women—largely because it dehumanizes them.

 “Women in pornography are turned on by being put down and feel pain as pleasure.
 We want it; we beg for it; we get it,” MacKinnon wrote in her 1988 book, Feminism Unmodified.
 But this comes at the cost of seeing women as real people, she said: “Only when self-respect is accepted as human does debasement become sexy and female; only when avoidance of pain is accepted as human does torture become sexy and female.”